 Cost of products sold primarily consists of expenses related to raw materials, labor, quality control and overhead directly associated with production of our products and sales materials, as well as shipping costs relating to the shipment of products to distributors, and duties and taxes associated with product exports.
-Cost of products sold is impacted by the cost of the ingredients used in our products, the cost of shipping distributors' orders, along with our efficiency in managing the production of our products.
+Cost of products sold is impacted by the cost of the ingredients used in our products, the cost of shipping distributors' orders, and our efficiency in managing the production of our products.

 Distributor royalties and commissions are monthly payments made to distributors, based on products sold in their downline organization.
 Based on our distributor agreements, these expenses typically approximate 23% of sales at suggested retail.
-In the United States, effective March 1, 2013, we implemented a retail price increase, offset by a reduced shipping charge.
-After the price change, wholesale pricing discounts on distributor orders are based on the retail value of the product.
-Distributor royalties and commissions are paid on an amount referred to as the business value ("BV"), which was generally equal to the retail price of each product prior to the price increase.
+Distributor royalties and commissions are paid on an amount referred to as the business value ("BV"), which typically ranges between 80% and 90% of the suggested retail price of each product.
 Also, we include other sales leadership bonuses, such as Ambassador bonuses, within this caption.
 Overall, distributor royalties and commissions remain directly related to the level of our sales and should continue at comparable levels as a percentage of net sales going forward.
-We have implemented similar pricing structures in all of our international markets, except Europe.
+We have implemented or are in the process of implementing similar pricing structures in all of our international markets.